heyhellomila/project-mender/README.md

 ### Running Application with Docker

-Before beginning, run the following command: `frontend/npm install`.
-The node_modules generated from this installation will be used to run the frontend service within the container.
-(For more information, see https://github.com/milaroisin/project-mender/issues/195)

 To create and start the container, use the following command from the project root:

 ``` shell